 As long as you are using the hot tubs, yes.
 However, if you only want to use the communal areas and saunas, you will be provided with some traditional clothing.

-Can a person with big tattoo enter into Jjimjilbang?
+Can a person with a big tattoo enter into Jjimjilbang?

-Unlike Japan, South Korea is not so restrictive with regards to big tattoos.
+Unlike Japan, South Korea is not so restrictive with regard to big tattoos.
 However, some SPAs might ask you to cover your tattoos and might also provide special patches for that.

 I do have 2 smaller tattoos and nobody cared.